Recognition without community

 Signs of predatory encounter:

 • Isolation reinforcement: The other suggests cutting ties with existing connections, increasing dependency.
+The seeker, already isolated, is pushed further into a closed dyad.

 Split screen showing same person under harsh phone light vs. warm candlelight presence